Suzlon Maintains 60% Growth Target Despite Strong Demand Visibility

 Analyst Perspectives

-Despite the strong results, analysts have expressed some concerns about long-term growth sustainability:
+Despite the strong results and positive outlook, analysts have expressed some concerns about long-term growth sustainability:

 JM Financial